-You can find the female Eastern Carpenter Bee, common in Virginia, under eaves of homes, wood railings and floor joists under a raised wood deck.
+You can find the female Eastern Carpenter Bee (boring bee), common in Virginia, under eaves of homes, wood railings and floor joists under a raised wood decks.
 Treated lumber does not deter the carpenter bee as they do not eat the wood.
 The female bores holes into wood to place her eggs as male carpenter bee acts as sentinel while she works.
 Male carpenter bees have a yellow or white mark on their face and do not sting.

 The carpenter bee is similar in appearance to bumblebees, but has a mostly black body and a hairless patch between their wings.
 In Virginia they are most active in April and May.

-The carpenter bee typically builds a nest by chewing a vertical 3/8" hole and continuing horizontally for 6 inches or more.
+The carpenter bee typically builds a nest by chewing a vertical 3/8" hole then continues boring horizontally for 6 inches or more.
 Carpenter bees prefer to nest in milled pine or cedar lumber but may be found boring into other various types of wood.
 Over time these nests can become connected to other carpenter bee nests causing timbers to become damaged and weak.
 The carpenter bees nest may not be obvious as they will typically bore from the underside of timbers but they will leave fairly large pile of saw dust or "frass".
 If you find frass look up, you will probably find the hole the carpenter bee is preparing as to lay eggs in.

 The nest have multiple branches, if multiple females are present, with each adult female living and laying eggs in a separate branch, but they will share the same entrance.
-Because the nests are extremely costly to build, it is common for females to try to reuse old nests.
+Because the nests are time consuming to build, it is common for females to try to reuse old nests.
 They can lay between 5 and 10 eggs in a season.